binaryaffairs/a-la-mode/README.md

 A tool for describing pure data pipelines that enables avoiding repeating work (incrementality) and keeping old data around (provenance)

+You may want to watch [the talk from Yow](https://www.youtube.com/watch?v=jjVp4QudLaw) for more context to the project

 The DSL is inspired by airflow, the file generated is a [bencoded](https://en.wikipedia.org/wiki/Bencode) description of the flow with unique IDs for the outputs of each step, that will change if the task